spdx/spdx-3-model/model/Security/Classes/CvssV2VulnAssessmentRelationship.md

 ## Description

-A CvssV2VulnAssessmentRelationship relationship describes the determined score and vector of a vulnerability using version 2.0 of the Common Vulnerability Scoring System
-(CVSS) as defined at [https://www.first.org/cvss/v2/guide](https://www.first.org/cvss/v2/guide).
-It is intented to communicate the results of using a CVSS calculator.
+A CvssV2VulnAssessmentRelationship relationship describes the determined score and vector of a vulnerability using version 2.0 of the Common Vulnerability Scoring System (CVSS) as defined at [https://www.first.org/cvss/v2/guide](https://www.first.org/cvss/v2/guide).
+It is intended to communicate the results of using a CVSS calculator.

 **Constraints**